-Nefecon is also the only compound in development for IgAN that has met the key primary and secondary endpoints in a randomized, double-blind, placebo-controlled Phase 2b clinical trial.
-In this trial of 150 patients, treatment with Nefecon was associated with a statistically significant and clinically meaningful reduction of protein in the urine, or proteinuria, and stabilization of kidney function.
 Although we observed a statistically significant and clinically meaningful reduction of proteinuria, the United States Food and Drug Administration, or the FDA, and the European Medicines Agency, or the EMA, have not provided a specific level of reduction of proteinuria that would be required to obtain marketing approvals.
-Accordingly, there can be no assurance that the level of reduction of proteinuria that we observed in our Phase 2b clinical trial will be sufficient to satisfy the FDA and EMA.
-We are currently conducting a global pivotal Phase 3 clinical trial from which we expect to report topline data in the fourth quarter of 2020, subject to any further impact from the coronavirus-19 (COVID-19) pandemic to our business.
-If these data are positive, we intend to file marketing applications in the first half of 2021 for accelerated approval by the FDA and conditional approval by the EMA.
-Although our Phase 3 clinical trial is designed to support accelerated approval if the data are positive, accelerated approval by the FDA, and conditional approval by the EMA, may not lead to a faster development process or regulatory review and does not increase the likelihood that our product candidates will receive marketing approval.
+Accordingly, there can be no assurance that the level of reduction of proteinuria that we observed in our Phase 3 clinical trial will be sufficient to satisfy the FDA and EMA.
+The FDA accelerated approval pathway, and the conditional approval process of the EMA, may not lead to a faster development process or regulatory review and does not increase the likelihood that our product candidates will receive marketing approval.
 If approved, we expect that Nefecon will be the first treatment on the market indicated for IgAN.
 We believe that if Nefecon can successfully treat IgAN patients, their kidney function will be preserved.
 We retain worldwide rights to Nefecon other than in Greater China and Singapore where we have established a strategic collaboration.
-We believe that our proprietary formulation and release technology can also be applied to other orphan autoimmune diseases such as primary biliary cholangitis, or PBC, and autoimmune hepatitis, or AIH.